 As a Massage Therapist, you have expenses.
-Your expenses range from equipment to seat rental at a salon to website costs and insurance.
+Your expenses range from equipment to website costs and insurance.
 It is important to keep records of these transactions throughout the tax year.

 Finmo has compiled a list of common and eligible expenses for Massage Therapists to claim when completing their self-assessment.

 Massage Therapists have a range of equipment needs for their job.
 The following is not an exhaustive list but when buying this equipment wholly and exclusively for work, these are all business expenses.

 Additionally, clothing bought wholly and exclusively for use as a Massage Therapist is a business expense.